xoofx/atlassian.net-sdk/README.md

 ## Related Projects

-- [VS Jira](https://bitbucket.org/farmas/vsjira), a VisualStudio Extension that adds tools to interact with JIRA servers.
+- [VS Jira](https://bitbucket.org/farmas/vsjira) - A VisualStudio Extension that adds tools to interact with JIRA servers.
+- [Jira OAuth CLI](https://bitbucket.org/farmas/atlassian.net-jira-oauth-cli) - Command line tool to setup OAuth on a JIRA server so that it can be used with the Atlassian.NET SDK.

 ## Signed Version

+### Atlassian.SDK.Signed (Deprecated)

-The [Atlassian.SDK.Signed](https://www.nuget.org/packages/Atlassian.SDK.Signed/) package contains a signed version of the assembly, however it has the following limitations:
+The [Atlassian.SDK.Signed](https://www.nuget.org/packages/Atlassian.SDK.Signed/) package contains a signed version of the assembly, however it is no longer being mantained.
+It has the following limitations:

 - It references the  [RestSharpSigned](https://www.nuget.org/packages/RestSharpSigned) package, which is not up-to-date to the official  [RestSharp](https://www.nuget.org/packages/RestSharpSigned) package.
 - It only supports net452 framework (does not support .netcore).

+### Using StrongNameSigner

+An alternative to using the Atlassian.SDK.Signed package is to use the [StrongNameSigner](https://www.nuget.org/packages/Brutal.Dev.StrongNameSigner) which can automatically sign any un-signed packages in your project.
+For a sample of how to use it in a project see [VS Jira](https://bitbucket.org/farmas/vsjira).

 ## Documentation